 A standard paper ranges from 16lb to 36lb while the commercial printing paper ranges from 80lb to 100lb.
 On the other hand, the cardstock paper is a thick paper ranging from 67lb to 140lb.

 Cardstock printers could be used for commercial printing of cards, brochures, scrapbooks, banners, invitation cards, etc.

 Let’s try to find how to choose the best cardstock printer.

 In a common view, a laser printer prints in a fraction of time while an inkjet printer takes a good time in printing stuff.

-That is why, laser printers often cost more than the inkjet printers.
+That is why a laser printer would often cost more than an inkjet printer.

-We recommend that you go for laser printers if you are looking for a commercial level printer.
-For personal use, you can choose an inkjet printer which would come under your budget.
+We recommend that you go for a laser printer if you are looking for a commercial level printer.
+For personal use, you can choose an inkjet printer that would come under your budget.

 PS: Do go through the toner and cartridge price before making a wise choice.

 Again, are you using the printer for your personal usage or commercial printing?
 How many prints would you normally need in a day?
 What is the acceptable printing quality?
 Would you need a USB port, memory card unit?
 Also, can you withstand paper jams?